 Representing the Third Sector

 STRiVE supports a delegate representation system within Community Planning, Health and Social Care planning structures and beyond.
-The delegate system was designed with the Sector following as series of workshops with Who Cares Scotland which you can read about here.
+The delegate system was designed with the Sector following as series of workshops with What Works Scotland which you can read about here.

 Key to the delegate role is that a delegate represents the views of the wider Sector at meetings they attend as opposed to those held solely by themselves or by their organisation.